Workforce & Education

 Career and College Expo

-The Chamber's newest event will be held for the first time in 2019.
+Third Annual Career and College Expo slated for March 8, 2022!
+The Chamber's newest event was held for the first time in 2019.
 This program's goal is to educate middle and high school students and parents about the career opportunities in their own backyard.
 Businesses who participate will have a booth to showcase the types of careers, education requirements, salary and benefits along with possible scholarships or internships offered.
-After visiting the business booths, students and parents will meet with technical colleges, universities, and trade school organizations to learn about these institutions.
-Two $500 scholarships will be drawn from the high school registration.
-Thirty-minute seminars will also be hosted on financial aid, scholarships, and specific industries.
-A projected attendance of 2,000 students is expected.
+After visiting the business booths, students and parents meet with technical colleges, universities, and trade school organizations to learn about these institutions.
+Two $500 scholarships were drawn from the high school registration.
+Thirty-minute seminars were also hosted on financial aid, scholarships, and specific industries.